AdaptRetail/video-template/README.md

 1. Select `Files` tab
 1. Drag `dist/ad.js` and `dist/ad.css` to the `dropzone (Drop files or click to upload)` in Adapt
 1. **And you are done!**

+<a name="license"></a>
+## License

+The code provided in this template is MIT Licensed, but it rely on external packages that may not.

+Read the documentation for [@adapt-retail/animation-framework](https://github.com/AdaptRetail/animation-framework#license).